awsdocs/aws-elemental-mediastore-user-guide/doc_source/cdns-allowing-cloudfront-to-access-mediastore.md

-# Allowing Amazon CloudFront to Access Your AWS Elemental MediaStore Container<a name="cdns-allowing-cloudfront-to-access-mediastore"></a>
+# Allowing Amazon CloudFront to access your AWS Elemental MediaStore container<a name="cdns-allowing-cloudfront-to-access-mediastore"></a>

 You can use Amazon CloudFront to serve the content that you store in a container in AWS Elemental MediaStore\.
 To get started, you attach a policy to your container that grants read access or greater to CloudFront\.